vrockai/pipeline-test/docs/content.md

 ---

-## Insights into the Endophytic Bacterial Microbiome of Crocus sativus: Functional Characterization Leads to Potential Agents that Enhance the Plant Growth, Productivity, and Key Metabolite Content.
+## nsights into the Endophytic Bacterial Microbiome of Crocus sativus: Functional Characterization Leads to Potential Agents that Enhance the Plant Growth, Productivity, and Key Metabolite Content
- 09.07.2021, _T Ahmad, S Farooq, DN Mirza, A Kumar, RA Mir, S Riyaz-Ul-Hassan_

-The study was undertaken to unravel the culturable endophytic bacterial microbiome of Crocus sativus L. (saffron crocus) and consequently obtain potential leads to develop plant growth-promoting and biocontrol agents for increased productivity and sustainable cultivation.
-The endophytes formed 47 different operational taxonomic units (OTUs), spanning over 28 genera.
-The host was preferentially colonized by the genus Bacillus, followed by Burkholderia and Pantoea, respectively.
-Several endophytes possessed potential plant growth-promoting properties and inhibitory activities against the specific fungal pathogens of saffron.
-The endophytes, except for Microbacterium oxydans, did not cause any disease symptoms in the pot experiments.
-The selected cultures, Burkholderia gladioli, Streptomyces achromogenes, and three species of Bacillus, enhanced the host plant growth significantly.
-Based on the pot experiment results, two isolates, Bacillus mojavensis CS4EB32 and Burkholderia gladioli E39CS3, were selected for the field experiments.
-We obtained an increase of 67.5%, 69.8%, and 68.3% in the production of flowers with the individual and collective treatments, respectively.
-The treatments also enhanced the biomass of the plant and the length and weight of stigmas significantly.
-The endophyte treatments induced the expression of the pathway genes, resulting in a marked increase in the concentration of apocarotenoids.
-The study indicates that the dominant endophytes support plant growth and development in nature and present an opportunity for developing microbial formulations for the sustainability of saffron cultivation.

 [Source](https://link.springer.com/article/10.1007%2Fs00248-021-01810-y)

-10.1007/s00248-021-01810-y

 ---